 Of course, images are subject to the same hazards of other image-based design elements and may be disabled by default in some of our subscribers’ inboxes.
-But it’s a risk some brands take, depending on the existing plain text content of their emails and their readership.
-This example from Sight Unseen, the online design magazine, uses an image with branded sans serif for a header:
+But it’s a risk some brands choose to take, depending on the existing plain text content of their emails and their readership.
+This example from Sight Unseen, the online design magazine, uses an image with branded sans serif for a header.

-Establish your brand identity (and maintain great design!) by simply using your brand logo and font at the start of your message, then switching to a web safe font for remaining headers and sections of your email.
+Establish your brand identity (and maintain great design!) by simply using your brand logo and font at the start of your message, then switching to a web safe font for any remaining headers and sections of your email.

 #3: Get clever with link formatting

-One benefit of including plenty of images in email is that each image can be linked.
-That way, readers can tap almost anywhere within a message to go to a landing page to browse, explore, and purchase.
+One benefit of including plenty of images in an email is that each image can be linked.
+That way, readers can tap almost anywhere within a message to go to a landing page to browse, explore and purchase.
 Brands choosing to use more fonts instead of images can keep up with the “tappability” of their email with smart linking.